pengfan123/PFImagePickerController/README.md

 # Contents
 ***
 ## how to get started?
-download the sourcecode.zip and uncompress it ,and then open the project, drag the folder PFImagePickerController to your project.
+Download the sourcecode.zip and uncompress it ,and then open the project, drag the folder PFImagePickerController to your project.

 ## usage
 '  PFImagePickerController *imagePicekerController = [[PFImagePickerController alloc] init];